WedelFelix/WedelFelix.github.io/README.md

 1. Make sure you have saved all of the changes you have made to each file
 2. Open GitHub desktop and select your sites repository as your current repository
-3. Fill out the summary field in the bottom left of the window and click commit to commit all of your changes
+3. Fill out the summary field in the bottom left of the window and click **commit** to commit all of your changes
+4. Now click the blue **Push Origin** button to push all of your changes to GitHub
+5. Wait for github to build your site, this could take up to 10 minutes, and view your new site in your browser at yourgithubusername.github.io

 ### More Resources